Tiffany Law Estate Planning

 Power of Attorney

 Power of attorney is legal authority that allows one person, the "agent" to legally act on behalf of and/or make legally binding decisions another person, the "principal."
-A power of attorney generally allows the agent to act with regard to financial and personal matters, but not health matters.
-What is not commonly known, however, is that Power of attorney can be limited to a specific transaction, or even limited to a specific type of action that the agent can take.
+A power of attorney generally allows the agent to act with regard to financial and legal matters, but not health matters.
+What is not commonly known, however, is that Power of Attorney can be limited to a specific transaction, or even limited to a specific type of action that the agent can take.'